8bitpineapple/DiscworldMudMap/README.md

 SDL2 is used for displaying the map and libsqlite3 is used for reading Quows SDL database.

-On a ubuntu based distribution you should be able to install dependancies with:
+On a ubuntu based distribution you should be able to install dependencies with:
 - ```sudo apt-get install libsdl2-dev ```
 - ```sudo apt-get install libsdl2-image-dev```
 - ```sudo apt-get install libsqlite3-dev```